 CPT is the initial certification; CEPT is the expert-level version.
 CPT deals with pen testing domains such as network protocol attacks, Windows/Unix/Linux exploits and wireless security.
 CEPT goes deeper into network attacks and recon, shellcodes, memory corruption and more.

 Both CPT and CEPT consist of a multiple-choice exam, followed by a take-home practical.
 Candidates have to successfully complete three penetration challenges in order to become accredited.Note: IACRB’s history is a little opaque.
 On its About page, it notes that it was formed by information security professionals, but doesn’t say who those people are or when the organization was founded.
 In his blog post, “The IACRB and CEPT Certification,” Justin C. Klein determined that the website is registered to Jack Koziol, a Senior Instructor and Security Program Manager at InfoSec Institute.

 Formed in 1969, ISACA is a global non-profit that provides practical guidance, benchmarks and effective tools for all enterprises that use information systems.
 It hosts a Knowledge Center where members can participate in communities, shared interest groups, discussions and document sharing.
 In addition, its Cybersecurity Nexus (CSX) is a central location for cybersecurity research, education, guidance and certifications.
 ISACA has been around for a long time and has a good reputation.

 The organization offers certifications in CISA, CGEIT, CRISC and CISM: Certified Information Security Manager.
-Like CompTIA and CISSP, CISM was named to KnowledgeNet’s list of Top Ten Cyber Security Certifications for 2018.
+Like CompTIA and CISSP, CISM was named to KnowledgeNet’s list of the Top 10 Cybersecurity Certifications for 2018.